Kivanc10/intuitiveAlgorithms-Sezgisel-/README.md

 # intuitiveAlgorithms-Sezgisel-
-Thanks to different methods and algorithms ,provides to find best cost ,find and pattern.
+Thanks to different methods and algorithms ,provides to find best cost ,path and pattern.